GvozdevLeonid/python_hackrf/README.md

 python_hackrf is a cython wrapper for [hackrf](https://github.com/greatscottgadgets/hackrf).

 Before installing python_hackrf library, you must have hackrf host software installed.
 Because this library uses dynamic linking with an existing library file.
+Minimum libhackrf version: 2024.02.1+ (0.9)

+For windows users please use [additional steps](#installation-on-windows) to install python_hackrf

 You can install this library using
 ```